mikecinnamon/MLearning/[ML-25] LLM API tutorial.md

 ## Homework

 1. As you already know, when repeat a prompt to a chat app based on an LLM, you may not get the same response.
 This is managed by a parameter called **temperature**.
 In Cohere's method `.chat()`, the default is `temperature=0.3`.
-Check that, with default temperature, you get different responses to `In [2]`.
+Check that, with the default temperature, you get different responses to `In [2]`.
 Try also with `temperature=1`.